pedro-leitao/pedro-leitao.github.io/thoughts/france-ai-investment.md

 ## The German Nuclear Question

 France produces most of its electricity from nuclear power, and Germany has been phasing out nuclear power since 2011.
-Obviously France will be better positioned to have in place the necessary electricity for any large scale AI infrastructure, and this is bound to be a significant advantage in the future if  really does lead to a sustained level of investment.
+Obviously France will be better positioned to have in place the necessary electricity for any large scale AI infrastructure, and this is bound to be a significant advantage in the future if it really does lead to a sustained level of investment.

 Germany is in the midst of a debate about a [return to nuclear power](https://www.politico.eu/article/germany-election-jens-spahn-nuclear-energy-comeback/), the country has been struggling with its energy transition, and the need to power a significant AI infrastructure could be a significant factor to be considered.